Course Descriptions IME

 INE707 Network Flow [3-0, 3 cr.]
 This course covers networks, shortest/longest path, decision trees, and network flow.
 Prerequisites: INE701 Linear Programming

 INE708 Queuing Theory and Applications [3-0, 3 cr.]
 This course is an introduction to congestion and related stochastic models.
 Topics include birth and death models, measures of performance, Little’s Law, conservation law, PASTA, work in system, service disciplines and priorities, regenerative processes, stability and stationary distributions, approximations and bounds.
 Examples from telecommunications, production, inventory, and computer science, are covered.
+Prerequisite: INE704 Stochastic Processes or consent of the instructor.

 INE709 Advanced Stochastic Processes [3-0, 3 cr.]
 This course is an introduction to martingales in continuous time.
 Brownian motion: construction, basic properties, sample paths.
 Stochastic integration, Its rule, and applications, are discussed.
 The course is an introduction to stochastic differential equations and diffusion processes.
 Applications to financial economics: option pricing, and consumption/investment problems, are also covered.
-Prerequisites: INE704 Stochastic Processes.
+Prerequisite: INE704 Stochastic Processes.

 INE711 Advanced Simulation [3-0, 3 cr.]
 This course covers an analysis of simulation data: input and output, validation and verification of system design, comparing alternative system configuration, simulation of complex systems, and case studies.
-Prerequisite: Consent of instructor.
+Prerequisites: INE704 Stochastic Processes or consent of the instructor.

 INE722 Infrastructure Management [3-0, 3 cr.]
 This course covers the general methods of engineering systems management, and the different types of infrastructure.
 The course analyzes possible financing, and engineering, solutions and alternatives, and the overall management during the life cycle of the project.
 Prerequisite: Consent of instructor.

 INE727 Project Scheduling [3-0, 3 cr.]
 This course covers the basic critical path planning, and scheduling with arrow and precedence networks, introduction to resource leveling, and least cost scheduling ,including time-cost tradeoff analysis and schedule control.
+Prerequisite: Consent of the Instructor.

 INE729 Project Contracting [3-0, 3 cr.]
 This course covers the construction contracting for contractors, owners and engineers.
 The course also covers industry structure, the types of contracts and delivery systems of construction, planning, estimating, quantity takeoff and pricing, labor and equipment estimate, and the proposal preparation.
 Students use contract documents to prepare detailed estimates.
+Prerequisite: Consent of the Instructor.

 INE741 Lean Manufacturing [3–0, 3 cr.]
 This is an introduction course for all engineering disciplines.
 The course focuses on the concepts, principles, tools and techniques of Lean Manufacturing.
 Examples from the manufacturing environment and administrative functions will be utilized to explain key concepts.
 Prerequisite: Consent of instructor.

 INE742 Quality Control I [3-0, 3 cr.]
 This course covers the modeling process quality, inferences about process quality, statistical process control, types of control charts, acceptance sampling, and process capability analysis.
+Prerequisite: Consent of the Instructor.

 INE743 Reliability Evaluation of Engineering Systems [3-0, 3 cr.]
 This course covers the concepts and basic background for evaluating the reliability of engineering systems.
 It covers network modeling and evaluation of simple and complex systems, cut-set method, tie-set method, multi-failure modes.
 Probability distributions in reliability evaluation and system reliability evaluation using probability distributions are discussed.
 Also, discrete and continuous Markov chains (reliability evaluation in repairable systems), frequency and duration techniques (concepts, applications to multistate problems, frequency balance approach) and the Monte Carlo simulation, are covered.
+Prerequisite: Consent of the Instructor.

 INE744 Inventory Analysis [3-0, 3 cr.]
 This course covers the continuous/periodic/deterministic/stochastic inventory models, Materials Requirements Planning (MRP), just-in-time production systems, assembly systems, and flexible manufacturing distribution systems.
 Prerequisite: Consent of instructor.

 INE745 Facilities Planning and Layout [3-0, 3 cr.]
 This course covers the process product and schedule design, determining activity relationships and space requirements, mathematical layout models and computerized layout algorithms, location and assignment models, storage spaces and warehouse design, design of non-manufacturing facilities, airport design and the evaluation of alternative design.
+Prerequisite: Consent of the Instructor.

 INE746 Materials Handling [3-0, 3 cr.]
 This course covers the materials handling equipment; selection and design of material handling systems, simulation, and interface with facilities layout.
-Prerequisite: Consent of instructor.
+Prerequisite: Consent of the instructor.

 INE761 Computer Aided Design/Computer Aided Manufacturing [3-0, 3 cr.]
 This course covers the use of computer-aided design software packages, including systems for computer-aided drafting, solid modeling, finite element analysis, and computer-aided manufacturing, and design projects including the fabrication of physical prototypes generated with numerically controlled machines.
-Prerequisite: Consent of instructor.
+Prerequisite: Consent of the instructor.

 INE762 Analysis of Automated Manufacturing Systems [3-0, 3 cr.]
 This course covers the development of analytical stochastic models as the basis for understanding the performance, and the design/planning aspects of automated manufacturing systems.
 The course focuses on flow lines, job shops, and flexible manufacturing systems.
-Prerequisite: Consent of instructor.
+Prerequisite: Consent of the instructor.

 INE763 Advanced Information Technology for Industrial & Manufacturing Engineering [3-0, 3 cr.]
 This course covers advanced information technology concepts, tools, and techniques, for designing, and implementing, manufacturing systems.
-Prerequisite: Consent of instructor.
+Prerequisite: Consent of the instructor.

 INE764 Time Series Control & Process Adjustment [3-0, 3 cr.]
 This course covers the statistical analysis and design of process adjustment methods for quality improvement purposes.
 Topics include ARIMA time series models, autocorrelation and SPC, integration of SPC schemes and feedback control, identification and estimation of transfer function models, design and analysis of optimal stochastic controllers, PID and EWMA controllers, self-tuning and multivariate control.
-Prerequisite: Consent of instructor.
+Prerequisite: Consent of the instructor.

 INE765 Intro to Systems Dynamics [3-–0, 3 cr.]
 This course introduces you to system dynamics modeling for the analysis of policy and strategy in an industrial context.
 System dynamics allows us to abstract complex situations down to a level where we can visualize the long-term side effects of decisions, and systematically explore new strategies and policies that increase performance and reduce undesirable side effects.
 We use role playing games, simulation models and case studies to develop sound principles of policy design for successful management of complex strategies.
 Pre-requisite: Consent of the instructor.